-Regulation 14 (1) 5.5.1 A firm must apply EDD measures on a risk-sensitive basis in any situation which by its nature can present a higher risk of money laundering or terrorist financing.
-As part of this, a firm may conclude, under its risk- based approach, that the standard evidence of identity (see section 5.3) is insufficient in relation to the money laundering or terrorist financing risk, and that it must obtain additional information about a particular customer.
-5.5.2 As a part of a risk-based approach, therefore, firms may need to hold sufficient information about the circumstances and business of their customers for two principal reasons: to inform its risk assessment process, and thus manage its money laundering/terrorist financing risks effectively; and to provide a basis for monitoring customer activity and transactions, thus increasing the likelihood that they will detect the use of their products and services for money laundering and terrorist financing.
-5.5.3 The extent of additional information sought, and of any monitoring carried out in respect of any particular customer, or class/category of customer, will depend on the money laundering or terrorist financing risk that the customer, or class/category of customer, is assessed to present to the firm.
-5.5.4 In practice, under a risk-based approach, it will not be appropriate for every product or service provider to know their customers equally well, regardless of the purpose, use, value, etc., of the product or service provided.
+- Regulation 14 (1) 5.5.1 A firm must apply EDD measures on a risk-sensitive basis in any situation which by its nature can present a higher risk of money laundering or terrorist financing.
+As part of this, a firm may conclude, under its risk-based approach, that the information it has collected as part of the customer due diligence process standard evidence of identity (see section 5.3) is insufficient in relation to the money laundering or terrorist financing risk, and that it must obtain additional information about a particular customer, the customer's beneficial owner, where applicable, and the purpose and intended nature of the business relationship. - 5.5.2 As a part of a risk-based approach, therefore, firms may need to should hold sufficient information about the circumstances and business of their customers and, where applicable, their customers' beneficial owners, for two principal reasons: - to inform its risk assessment process, and thus manage its money laundering/terrorist financing risks effectively; and - to provide a basis for monitoring customer activity and transactions, thus increasing the likelihood that they will detect the use of their products and services for money laundering and terrorist financing. - 5.5.3 The extent of additional information sought, and of any monitoring carried out in respect of any particular customerbusiness relationship, or class/category of customerbusiness relationship, will depend on the money laundering or terrorist financing risk that the customer, or class/category of customerbusiness relationship, is assessed to present to the firm. - 5.5.4 In practice, under a risk-based approach, it will not be appropriate for every product or service provider to know their customers equally well, regardless of the purpose, use, value, etc., of the product or service provided.
 Firms' information demands need to be proportionate, appropriate and discriminating, and to be able to be justified to customers.
-5.5.5 A firm should hold a fuller set of information in respect of those customers, or class/category of customers, assessed as carrying a higher money laundering or terrorist financing risk, or who are seeking a product or service that carries a higher risk of being used for money laundering or terrorist financing purposes.
-5.5.6 When someone becomes a new customer, or applies for a new product or service, the firm may, depending on the nature of the product or service for which they are applying, request information as to the customer's residential status, employment details, income, and other sources of income, in order to decide whether to accept the application.
-5.5.7 The availability and use of other financial information held is important for reducing the additional costs of collecting customer information.
-Where appropriate and practical, therefore, and where there are no data protection restrictions, firms should take reasonable steps to ensure that where they have customer information in one part of the business, they are able to link it to information in another.